waynetee/tp/docs/UserGuide.md

 ## Introduction

 PropertyWhiz is a **desktop app for managing properties and property buyers**, tailor made for property agents.
-PropertyWhiz is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-PropertyWhiz has inbuilt data analysis features like bar chart generation, as well as smart matching features to pair up your properties and buyers.
+PropertyWhiz is optimized for use via a [Command Line Interface (CLI)](#glossary) while still having the benefits of a [Graphical User Interface (GUI)](#glossary).
+PropertyWhiz has inbuilt data analysis features like chart generation, as well as smart matching features to pair up your properties and buyers.

 ### Is this for me?